 In #7, Spike seems to briefly get through to Nightmare Rarity, but she shakes it off and sics her Nightmare forces on the group.

 Poor X-23: Sarah Kinney gets fed up with the abuse heaped on her and decides to break her out and destroy the Facility?
 Turns out Rice contaminated her with the Trigger Scent and Laura kills her in mindless rage.
 Laura finds her aunt and cousin, and begins to establish a happy family with them?
 Her aunt's boyfriend was a Facility plant who calls in Kimura.
 After finally being so beaten down by these experiences, Laura seeks out Logan to kill him and herself to end her pain, but Logan manages to talk her down and offer to help her put her life back together.
 And then Captain America shows up and arrests her.
-Just as she's beginning to really heal from all the trauma of her life, she gets kidnapped by kidnapped by arcade and forced to fight other teenagers to the death for his amusement.
+Just as she's beginning to really heal from all the trauma of her life, she gets kidnapped by Arcade and forced to fight other teenagers to the death for his amusement.
 And after escaping that and being taken to a hospital by Wolverine to recover from the ordeal, she somehow ends up tortured by Purifiers and wandering Miami in a temporary amnesiac state.
+Poor Laura cannot seem to catch a break.

 Film — Animated